Table of contents

 1. Deactivate the agent using the Workload Security console by going to the Computers page, right-clicking the computer and selecting Actions > Deactivate.

-If you are unable to deactivate the agent because Workload Security is unable to communicate with the agent, you will need to do the following before continuing to the next step:
+If you cannot deactivate the agent because Workload Security is unable to communicate with the agent, execute the following command before continuing to the next step:

 C:\Program Files\Trend Micro\Deep Security Agent>dsa_control --selfprotect 0

-2. Go to the Control Panel and select Uninstall a program.
-Look for the Trend Micro Deep Security Agent and then select Uninstall.
+2. Go to Control Panel and select Uninstall a program.
+Look for the Trend Micro Deep Security Agent and select Uninstall.

-Alternatively, you can uninstall from the command line:
+Alternatively, you can uninstall from the command line, as follows:

 If your version of Linux provides a graphical package management tool, you can search for the ds_agent package and use the tool remove the package.
-Otherwise, use the command line instructions below.
+Otherwise, use the command line instructions.

-To completely remove the agent and any configuration files it created on a platform that uses the Red Hat package manager (rpm), such as CentOS, Amazon Linux, Oracle Linux, SUSE, or Cloud Linux, enter the command:
+To completely remove the agent and any configuration files it created on a platform that uses the Red Hat package manager (RPM), such as CentOS, Amazon Linux, Oracle Linux, SUSE, or Cloud Linux, enter the following command:

 # sudo rpm -ev ds_agent